Skip to main content

 was not in the lottery.
 That said, Exhibit M counts only 297 units.

-There's been a skew to middle-income units.
+There's been a skew to middle-income units, as shown in the below graphic.

 Is it hard to find tenants for middle-income units?